-Over the years, we have heard many Judges bemoan about seeing the same defendants over and over again or sentencing a defendant to jail time only to watch them drive out of the parking lot about the same time Court is finished.
+Over the years, we have heard many Judges express their concerns about seeing the same defendants over and over again or sentencing a defendant to jail time only to watch them drive out of the parking lot about the same time Court is finished.
 With recidivism rates increasing and jail availability decreasing, Courts are in need of alternative sentencing solutions through private probation services.
 In Arkansas, Electronic monitoring provides an effective alternative to incarceration and is known to reduce recidivism.

 Effectiveness of Electronic Monitoring